Read the complete guidelines for entry here

 The contest's entry period runs from January 10, 2024 to February 28, 2024.
 The deadline for entries on February 28 is 12 p.m. (noon) EST; 11 a.m.
 CST; 10 a.m.
 MST; and 9 a.m.
 PST.

-Amateur, Professional, Youth, Plants for Birds, Grand, and Fisher Prizes:
+Amateur, Professional, Youth, Grand, Plants for Birds, Fisher, and Birds in Landscapes Prizes:

 Female Bird Prize:

-Founders of the Galbatross Project: Brooke Bateman, Stephanie Beilke, Martha Harbison, Purbita Saha, Joanna Wu
+- Founders of the Galbatross Project: Brooke Bateman, Stephanie Beilke, Martha Harbison, Joanna Wu